Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Proposed Solution to (P2)

-The optimal solution to (\ref{sr}) can be efficiently derived by enumerating the $K$ feasible solutions or possible associated users\footnote{According to Proposition \ref{IRSbalancing}, assigning any IRS to a user can always improve its channel power with its serving BS if $M \ge 2$ (which holds in practice with large $M$).
+The optimal solution to (\ref{sr}) can be efficiently derived by enumerating the $K$ feasible solutions or possible associated users\footnote{According to Proposition \ref{IRSbalancing}, assigning any IRS to a user can always improve its channel power with its serving BS.
 As such, there is no need to consider the case with $\lambda_{j,k}=0, \forall k \in \cal K$ in solving (\ref{sr}).} for IRS $j$.
-To compute the objective value of (\ref{sr}) for each feasible solution, at most $K$ spectral radii needs to be computed.
+To compute the objective value of (\ref{sr}) for each feasible solution, at most $K$ spectral radii need to be computed.
 Thus, the overall complexity of solving (\ref{sr}) is in the order of ${\cal O}(K^4)$.
 After solving (\ref{sr}), the associated user of IRS $j$ is updated and the update for the next IRS $j+1$ follows.
-It is evident that this process produces a non-decreasing objective value of (\ref{op5}) and thus, the convergence is guaranteed.
-The update proceeds until the network common SINR cannot be further improved by updating any of the IRS in $\cal J$.
-If each IRS in $\cal J$ is updated $L_2$ times in total, the worst-case complexity of this sequential update algorithm is ${\cal O}(K^4JL_2)$.
+As the network common ASAINR may be improved by sequentially updating the associated user of each IRS, this process produces a non-decreasing objective value of (\ref{op5}) and thus, the convergence is guaranteed.
+The update proceeds until the network common ASAINR cannot be further improved by updating any of the IRS in $\cal J$.
+If each IRS in $\cal J$ is updated $S_2$ times in total, the worst-case complexity of this sequential update algorithm is ${\cal O}(K^4JS_2)$.
 To further reduce its complexity, notice that $M$ is usually large in practice; hence, it usually holds that $P_{\max}\tilde\alpha^2_{k,k} \gg \sigma^2, \forall k \in \cal K$, leading to $\frac{1}{P_{\max}}\tilde{\mv v}(\mv \Lambda) \rightarrow \bf 0$.
-As a result, instead of computing $K$ spectral radii in each iteration to solve (\ref{sr}), only a single spectral radius of $\rho(\tilde{\mv F}({\mv \Lambda}_j;\{{\mv \Lambda}_i\}_{i \ne j}))$ needs to be calculated, which reduces the worst-case complexity to ${\cal O}(K^3JL_2)$.
-It is shown via simulation in Section \ref{sim} that the above sequential update algorithm is able to achieve a near-optimal performance. \begin{remark} It should be mentioned that the sequential update algorithm can also be applied to solve (P1).
-Specifically, when IRS $j, j \in \cal J$ needs to be updated, the network common SINR by assigning it from the associated user to the bottleneck user is computed and compared with the incumbent.
+As a result, instead of computing $K$ spectral radii in each iteration to solve (\ref{sr}), only a single spectral radius of $\rho(\tilde{\mv F}({\mv \Lambda}_j;\{{\mv \Lambda}_i\}_{i \ne j}))$ needs to be calculated, which reduces the worst-case complexity to ${\cal O}(K^3JS_2)$.
+This is referred to as the simplified sequential update algorithm in the sequel of this paper.
+It is shown via simulation in Section \ref{sim} that both the sequential update algorithm and its simplified version are able to achieve near-optimal performance. \begin{remark} It should be mentioned that the sequential update algorithm can also be applied to solve (P1).
+Specifically, when IRS $j, j \in \cal J$ needs to be updated, the network common ASAINR by assigning it from the associated user to the bottleneck user is computed and compared with the incumbent.
 In this regard, the sequential update algorithm incurs a comparable worst-case complexity to the successive refinement algorithm in solving (P1).
 However, as will be shown in Section \ref{sim}, the former generally yields a worse performance than the latter.
-The reason is that in the latter algorithm, the bottleneck user is always assigned with the best IRS that achieves the greatest improvement in the network common SINR in each iteration.
+The reason is that in the latter algorithm, the bottleneck user is always assigned with the best IRS that achieves the greatest improvement in the network common ASAINR in each iteration.
 Whereas in the former algorithm, the IRSs assigned to the bottleneck user have to follow the prescribed order of the update for the IRSs.
 Thus, it is more likely to get stuck in a low-quality suboptimal solution. \end{remark}